junction-labs/pond/README.md

   experimental, you'll need a working Rust toolichain to try it out.
 We recommend installing Rustup from [the official website](https://rustup.rs/).

-Before installing, Pond make sure FUSE is set up on your operating system.
+Before installing Pond, make sure FUSE is set up on your operating system.
 The instructions vary, but on most distros FUSE is available by default.

+By default `user_allow_other` is unset in `/etc/fuse.conf`, restricting access to the mounted fuse to just you.
+If you want to enable `auto_umount` or allow other users to access the mounted fuse, you must set `user_allow_other`.

 Install Pond from source by cloning the git repo and running `cargo install`: